Live with the Van Dingstee Quartet.

-Locations: Apeldoorn, Nijmegen, Zoetermeer, Tiel, Wageningen, Cuijk, Maastricht, Gouda, Utrecht, Oss, Doetinchem, Arnhem, Winterswijk, Amstelveen, Hardenberg, Hoorn, Waalwijk, Eindhoven, Villingen-Schwenningen (D), Iserlohn (D), Leverkusen (D), Drachten
+Locations: Apeldoorn, Nijmegen, Zoetermeer, Tiel, Wageningen, Cuijk, Maastricht, Gouda, Utrecht, Oss, Doetinchem, Arnhem, Winterswijk, Amstelveen, Viersen (D), Hardenberg, Hoorn, Waalwijk, Eindhoven, Villingen-Schwenningen (D), Iserlohn (D), Leverkusen (D), Drachten

 Ed Wubbe’s dance interpretation of Schubert’s Death and the Maiden is regarded as one of the classics of 20th century dance art.
 Wubbe made this stunning work in 1989 when he was house choreographer at Introdans, and it’s still guaranteed standing ovations.
 Thierry Malandain’s daring Boléro is a compilation of musical fireworks and pure poetry, full of tangible physical passion.
 Mauro Bigonzetti’s Rossini Cards is a humorous ballet set to music by the famous and popular Italian composer Gioacchino Rossini.

 “Boléro is sensational.
 The audience couldn’t stop clapping, and rightly so.”

 Meppeler Courant on Boléro by Thierry Malandain